The finiteness conjecture for skein modules: Discussion

 A version of this approach was realized by Abouzaid and Manolescu \cite{AbouzaidManolescu}.
 Namely, they consider a subset $\underline{\Loc}_{\SL_2}^{irr}(\Sigma)\subset \underline{\Loc}_{\SL_2}(\Sigma)$ of irreducible local systems, which is a complex symplectic manifold.
 The image of the character varieties of handlebodies $\underline{\Loc}_{\SL_2}(L_1)$ and $\underline{\Loc}_{\SL_2}(L_2)$ in $\underline{\Loc}_{\SL_2}(\Sigma)$ then define Lagrangian subvarieties $L_1, L_2\subset \underline{\Loc}_{\SL_2}^{irr}(\Sigma)$, so that

 Given two Lagrangians $L_1, L_2$ in a complex symplectic manifold $X$, Bussi \cite{Bussi} has constructed a perverse sheaf on $t_0(L_2\times_X L_1) = L_2\cap L_1$ which is equivalent to the perverse sheaf of \cite{BBBBJ} on the derived Lagrangian intersection $L_2\times_X L_1$.
 Using these results Abouzaid and Manolescu have constructed a perverse sheaf $P^\bullet(M)$ on $\underline{\Loc}_{\SL_2}^{irr}(M)$ which they have shown is independent of the Heegaard splitting of $M$.
 The relationship between the hypercohomologies of $P^\bullet(M)$ and $\cP^\bullet(M)$ may thus be viewed as an $\SL(2, \C)$-version of the Atiyah--Floer conjecture.
+Abouzaid and Manolescu also define a framed version $HP^\bullet_\sharp(M)$ of their construction, corresponding to the derived intersection of Lagrangians inside the representation variety of the punctured surface.
+In forthcoming work of the first and third named authors, we will establish an equivalence between $HP_\sharp(M)$ and the derived tensor product of internal skein modules as explained in \cref{rem:derived}.